Caso Avícola Villalobos

 I. Revocation of Precautionary Measures

-The First Civil Court of First Instance of Guatemala granted Lisa, S.A.'s petition and revoked the precautionary measures imposed against it on March 12, 2012, ordering the immediate lifting of all embargoes.
+On December 6, 2016, the First Civil Court of First Instance of Guatemala issued <doc id="gua-01045-2012-00179-2016-12-06-a" />, granting Lisa, S.A.'s petition and revoking the precautionary measures imposed against it on March 12, 2012, with an order for the immediate lifting of all embargoes.
 The ruling rested on the finding that surety bond No. 44581, class B-1, issued by Fianzas El Roble, S.A. for Q100,000.00, had expired on October 8, 2013 without renewal by Agroprocesos Avícolas, S.A.
-The court applied Article 531 of the Code of Civil and Commercial Procedure, which requires the party requesting precautionary measures to maintain sufficient guarantee, and ordered notices sent to the managers and administrators of the affected entities for immediate compliance.
+The court applied Article 531 of the Code of Civil and Commercial Procedure, which requires the party requesting precautionary measures to maintain a sufficient guarantee, and ordered notices sent to the managers and administrators of the affected entities for immediate compliance.

 The revocation was a procedural victory for Lisa, eliminating the embargoes that restricted its assets in this proceeding.
 Agroprocesos lost its principal precautionary tool by failing to discharge the burden of renewing the guarantee that conditioned the maintenance of the measures.